MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="unique_copy"></a> `unique_copy`

-Copies elements from a source range into a destination range except for the duplicate elements that are adjacent to each other.
+Copies elements from a source range into a destination range except for the duplicate elements that are next to each other.

 ```cpp
 template<class InputIterator, class OutputIterator>